 Tests and procedures to diagnose internal haemorrhoids may include:

-- a colonoscopy may be performed to do a more extensive examination of your entire bowel (colon) if your signs and symptoms suggest that you might have another digestive system disease, or if you have risk factors for colorectal cancer
+- A colonoscopy may be performed to do a more extensive examination of your entire bowel (colon) if your signs and symptoms suggest that you might have another digestive system disease (such as ulcerative colitis or Crohn's disease) or if you have risk factors for colorectal cancer.

 Most cases of haemorrhoids can be self-treated.
 More serious or repeat cases may require medication or a surgical procedure.
 Haemorrhoids can recur after treatment; hence, they are controlled rather than cured.